 Explain how you're better than your competition

-Demonstrate that you know exactly who your competitors are, and how they gain, serve, and lose customers.
+Demonstrate that you know exactly who your competitors are and how they gain, serve, and lose customers.
 Explain, in concrete terms, how your business will offer a better solution.

 Outline your revenue model

 You've explained how your product or service solves a problem.
 Now, how will it make money?
-Who will generate the revenue you earn - end users, advertisers, retail partners?
+Who will generate the revenue you earn - end users, advertisers, or retail partners?
 What other details would best demonstrate that your idea will earn money?
 Consider data like: